Trial Randomization

 The complete randomization settings consist of 6 separate menus.
 The "Trial Order" menu and the "Condition Order" menu are used to determine the overall trial order, while the menus "Factor Randomization", "Trial Per Subject", and "Resulting Condition Groups & Trials" are used to for trial selection.
 "Simulation of Trial Sequence" is used to preview the randomization settings that have been applied.

-Randomization settings dialog box
+Randomization settings options

 Trial Order